-Chan Shun Centennial Library offers basic information and instructional support materials for all Southwestern undergraduate and graduate programs.
-Research level resources support SWAU's thesis programs and the Adventiana collection.
-Chan Shun Library staff members are committed to creating an environment that supports vigorous academic and spiritual inquiry.
-As the intellectual crossroads of the campus, the library includes a diversity of materials necessary for successful critical analysis of the questions explored at Southwestern.

-Throughout the library a strong selection of resources explain and advocate the Seventh-day Adventist Christian understanding of life and mission.
-The Adventist materials in the archives and special collections of the Adventist Heritage Center include the university archives and the Rust-Carter Southwest Seventh-day Adventist Archives.
-The Ellen G. White SDA Research Center holds photocopies of unpublished manuscripts prepared by Adventist pioneers, as well as print copies of their published works.
+Southwestern Adventist University was founded by the Chan Shun Centennial Library offers basic information Seventh day Adventist Church in order to educate its and instructional support materials for all Southwestern students academically and spiritually for Christian service.
+The ethical training of students is as important as undergraduate and graduate programs.
+Research level resources support SWAU's thesis programs and the Adtheir academic competence.
+Academic integrity rests on ventiana collection.
+Chan Shun Library staff members honesty, the first principle of the Christian life.
+Students are committed to creating an environment that supports must be honest in their dealings inside and outside the vigorous academic and spiritual inquiry.
+As the intelclassroom. lectual crossroads of the campus, the library includes Students must maintain a high ethical standard in their academic work.
+When a student turns in work for credit a diversity of materials necessary for successful critical analysis of the questions explored at Southwestern. in the classroom, the work must be the student's own.
+Throughout the library a strong selection of resources Students have access to some forms of authorized asexplain and advocate the Seventh-day Adventist Chrissistance.
+Authorized assistance may come in the form tian understanding of life and mission.
+The Adventist of tutoring by official university tutors, help from the materials in the archives and special collections of the professor, or the legitimate use of outside sources which Adventist Heritage Center include the university archives are cited according to standard form.
+Other forms of and the Rust-Carter Southwest Seventh-day Adventist outside assistance are unauthorized, for example, having Archives.
+The Ellen G. White SDA Research Center another person complete all or part of an assignment, holds photocopies of unpublished manuscripts prepared taking material from the Internet or other sources withby Adventist pioneers, as well as print copies of their out citing it, or bringing unauthorized materials into an examination.
+Unauthorized help, in these and other published works.
+Chan Shun Library's Web page (http://library.swau.edu) forms, constitutes academic dishonesty.

-Chan Shun Library's Web page (http://library.swau.edu) offers a portal to all library services and resources.
+offers a portal to all library services and resources.
 This page links to our online catalog for books (110,000+ volumes held by the library) and also to 80+ electronic book and periodical indexes and databases, which include 18,000+ full-text magazines and journals and 28,000+ electronic books.
-These databases are freely available on campus; off campus access requires an SWAU user name and password.
+These databases are freely available 2.
+Students must not represent work as their own which on campus; off campus access requires an SWAU user name and password.